Gustaf Unonius, New Upsala and the Scandinavian Parish

-Swedish American Historical Society of Wisconsin announced, in the 2020 annual meeting, a project to establish a State of Wisconsin Historical Marker to commemorate Gustaf Unonius and The New Upsala first Swedish settlement in Wisconsin.
-An introductory presentation was shown and members asked of their interest to participate in the project.
+Swedish American Historical Society of Wisconsin announced, in the 2020 annual meeting, a project to establish a State of Wisconsin Historical Marker to commemorate Gustaf Unonius, New Upsala and the Scandinavian Parish.
+The purpose of this historical marker is to recognize the pioneers and missionaries that in the early 1840’s laid the grounds for the immigration of Swedes to Wisconsin.
+In 2012 Census there were 150 thousand Wisconsin residents who claimed Swedish ancestry.

 Link to Wisconsin Historical Marker project pdf